 Does Italy Celebrate Thanksgiving?

 No, Italy does not celebrate Thanksgiving, which is an American festival.
-Italians in the US may celebrate Thanksgiving, and the Americans in Italy may celebrate the festival.
+Italians in the US may celebrate Thanksgiving, and Americans in Italy may celebrate the festival as well.

 Does Italy Celebrate Easter?